The-Garage-Tech-Team/cafe_app_flutter/README.md

 ✔️ User Authentification .

-✔️ As admin, add your Products.
+✔️ As admin, add your Products to firebasefirestore and firestorage database.

-✔️ View products added by admin.
+✔️ View products added by admin from firebasefirestore and firestorage database.

 ✔️As a user, s a user ,search for products by title

-✔️As a user, add/remove products from the favorite products list.
+✔️As a user, add/remove products from the favorite products list from/to firebasefirestore and firestorage database.

 ✔️As a user, Cart management.

-✔️ As a user, if you are a like of the art coffee ,you can save the photos in your profile .
+✔️ As a user, if you are a like of the art coffee ,you can save the photos in your profile to firebasefirestore and firestorage database .

 ✔️Logout